 *One complimentary pre-conference workshop is included for international scholarships awarded.

-To be eligible to receive a conference scholarship for the 2018 AusACPDM conference in Auckland, New Zealand, candidates must:
+To be eligible to receive a conference scholarship, candidates must:

 - Demonstrate proof of current AusACPDM membership

 - Provide a written statement from their institution stating that other possible sources of funding have been applied for and institutional funding is not available

 - Ensure the Recommendation Form is submitted by their employer, supervisor or academic instructor (download Recommendation Form below)

 - Complete the self-nomination form (with signature) – nominations by other parties will not be accepted

 - Not be a recipient of other AusACPDM funding e.g PhD platform scholarship, invited speaker to the Conference

 - Agree to have their name published as a scholarship recipient in the conference app and on the AusACPDM website

 - Agree to provide a written report (300 words) within 2 months of the conference on how their attendance at the conference has assisted in improving their knowledge, skills and service delivery.